 Automated scheduling.
-Recruiters give candidates more control over the hiring process by inviting candidates to self-schedule online, or with Mira, Modern Hire’s AI-enabled chatbot.
-Gen Z uses already uses chatbots in many other parts of their lives.
+Recruiters give candidates more control over the hiring process by inviting candidates to self-schedule online.

 Engagement via social media.
 With Modern Hire’s platform, recruiters can use social media channels to market open positions and invite candidates into a quick on-demand video or voice interview.

 Stronger brand connection.
 Gen Zers expect to know a lot about a potential employer before they commit to a job offer.
 With Modern Hire, college recruiters can use integrated video at every step in the hiring process to help young candidates understand what it’s like to work at their organization and create emotional connection and buy-in.
 Candidates to get a better sense of a potential employment experience.

 Though many Modern Hire clients engage with us specifically for campus recruiting, many more expand their initial use of interviewing to their campus hiring function.
 An integrated interviewing solution like Modern Hire helps campus recruiters compete for top student’ attention and reach out to students where they already spend their time – online.

 Transform Your College Hiring Experience